Home | About Us | Bio | Schedule | Show Pictures | Media | LinksFunny

 - Defense Ribbon with One Star

-On New Year's Eve 2011, The Lucky Afternoon Band honored John by sharing his story and playing "God Bless the USA" at the New Berlin Legion.
+On New Year's Eve 2011 at the New Berlin Legion, the Lucky Afternoon Band honored John by sharing his story and playing "God Bless the USA."
 The veterans rushed on stage to meet John and shake his hand after the ceremony.

 In his eighties, John would still come out and kick up the dance floor with Lucky Afternoon....